Introduction

 The electric grid is built to serve the peak demand period, i.e. the few hours in a year when the most electricity flows through the grid.
 Since higher peaks drive the need for additional grid capacity, they can trigger costly infrastructure upgrades that are paid for by consumers in their electricity bills.

-The study will aim to answer three main questions:
+The study aims to answer three main questions:

 Technical potential: What is the total potential for peak load reduction from different technologies (e.g. smart thermostats, energy efficiency, electric vehicles, storage, etc.)?
 How do these technologies “stack” in virtual power plants to address different grid needs?